LisaPMunich/ng-ceasar-cipher/README.md

 ## Features

 * Encoding and decoding of messages using the Caesar Cipher method
-* Clear button to clear input fields and start over
+* Button to clear input fields and start over
 * Loading spinner while the message is being encoded

 ## How to run it locally